-What’s the Difference Between PCB Conformal Coatings and PCB Potting?
+What’s the Difference Between Potting PCB Board and Conformal Coatings?

 With PCB being a crucial component of an electronic device, it is extremely important that it be protected against damage.
 There are 2 main methods in use to do so, namely: